MikaLorielle/PyPP-Interpreter/README.md

 Also definitions with brackets are ignored so no need to worry about those.
 Yes, it has print F support.
 I somehow did something bython couldn't do.
 It's also lightweight.

+New feature.
+PYL{ any regular python syntax code }PYL for conflicts.

 <!-- ![Image Description](https://drive.usercontent.google.com/download?id=1lSj1mLsXlnfAtuKrr1BSHydMBCPw85cc&export=download&authuser=0) --->